ivaaak/.NET-RealEstate/README.md

 #### Future plans:
 -  `Camunda` - Orchestration and BPMN Engine
--  `Aggregator service` for fetching from multiple DBs
+-  `Aggregator service` - Data from multiple DBs / Microservices and transformations
 -  `Token Handler Middleware` which is used for the Keycloak Auth
 -  `MVC Versioning API`
 -  `opentelemetry-dotnet`